The Difference Between IPv4 vs IPv6:

 Similarly, if a user from New York, wants to reach the same site then the DNS again will direct it to the server locally present in America.
 Thus the nearest is used with an appropriate routing cost.

-The address structure of IPv6 is of 128 bits and are split into 8 hexadecimal blocks each of 16 bits and is separated by a colon symbol.
+The address structure of IPv6 is 128 bits and is split into 8 hexadecimal blocks each of 16 bits and is separated by a colon symbol.

 For Example, the address structure will be like this: